Sam Lowes: Return to Federal Oil Gresini Moto2 (2019)

 On 21 August 2018, it was announced that Lowes would rejoin Gresini Racing for the 2019 season, replacing Jorge Navarro who will move to Speed Up.

 Marc VDS Racing Team (2020–2023)

 On 6 September 2019, it was announced Lowes would join Team Estrella Galicia 0,0 Marc VDS for 2020, where he would be partnering Alex Marquez.

 Alex Marquez eventually moved up to the MotoGP class and was replaced by Augusto Fernández.

 Lowes suffered a significant shoulder injury at the British GP practice in August 2022, and was unable to race in October at the season penultimate event in Malaysia.
 He and his team decided to withdraw at the Sepang racetrack, and seek further advice from surgeon Lennard Funk, based in Manchester, England.
 It was confirmed in early November that Lowes would not compete at the last event of the 2022 season in Valencia, Spain.

 Superbike World Championship

 Marc VDS Racing Team (2024)

-Lowes, along with Marc VDS, will compete in the Superbike World Championship in 2024 using a Ducati Panigale V4 R.
+Lowes, along with Marc VDS, would compete in the Superbike World Championship in 2024 using a Ducati Panigale V4 R.